Help Center/ FunctionGraph/ FAQs/ General FAQs/ How Does FunctionGraph Implement Domain Name Resolution?

 4. Configure the function.

-1. For Permissions, select the agency created in 3.
+1. For Permissions, select the agency created in step 3.

 5. Check the execution result.

-Then all configured IPv4 domain names can be parsed.
+All configured IPv4 domain names can be resolved.

 Changes to the IP addresses corresponding to the VPC domain names you configure will take effect in 10 minutes.